kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 </div>
 </div>

 The Kaltura Player is the building block by which you deliver video experiences to your users.
-The Player abstracts the complexities of delivery of video across devices, browsers and native applications, and provides a cross-platform UI framework, easy branding and customization features and even in-video quizzes, advertizing integrations.
+The Player abstracts the complexities of delivery of video across devices, browsers and native applications, and provides a cross-platform UI framework, easy branding and customization features and even in-video quizzes, advertising integrations.

 The Player's robust plugins-framework also enables you to create your own unique experiences, while the uiConf service simplifies the management of many such Player instances and configurations.